LakinduRavishka/-Web-based-Saloon-portfolio-and-online-booking/README.md

 - Contact page with location and inquiry options

 ## Technologies
-- HTML, CSS, JavaScript (or React/Bootstrap if you used them)
+- HTML, CSS, JavaScript, PHP, and Bootstrap
 - Responsive design for mobile and desktop

 ---